 It’s possible to go inside the Cube houses, as there’s a museum called the Kijk-Kubus, which is basically a show room of one of the houses.
 But it’s already quite impressive to look at the Cube houses from the outside and then there’s no need to spend a dime.

-To really have the full experience of living in a Cube house and stay in Rotterdam on a budget, you can decide to stay at Stayokay Rotterdam Cube Hostel, which is a hostel in one of the cubes.
+If you happen to look for a great hostel, you can decide to stay at Stayokay Rotterdam Cube Hostel, which is a hostel in one of the cubes.
 Stayokay Rotterdam Cube Hostel offers private rooms for up to 6 people, as well as mixed, male and female people dorms.

 3. Explore the Markthal